 Each leg includes a variety of challenges that require different skills from the team members.

-At each stage, the following challenges can be found:
+At each stage, for example the following challenges can be found (the challenges can vary according to the customer’s wishes):

 One of the game’s exciting features is collecting symbol chains by successfully completing challenges at the checkpoints.

 There are symbols at the game’s checkpoints.
 If the team completes a challenge successfully enough, they receive the symbol of that checkpoint.
-By forming chains of symbols, teams earn bonus points and unlock additional bonus tasks (=500 points) and special tasks (=1000 points).
+By forming chains of symbols (see the image), teams earn bonus points and on larger legs unlock additional bonus tasks (=500 points) and special tasks (=1000 points).

-Teams must always pay attention to the types of symbols available at the checkpoints and the order in which they should complete them to form valuable symbol chains.
+Teams must always pay attention to the types of symbols available at the checkpoints and the order in which they should complete them to form valuable symbol chains (see the image).

 A two-symbol chain awards the team 300 bonus points.
 If the chain ends with a find a place challenge, the bonus is doubled to 600 points.
 A three-symbol chain awards the team 600 bonus points.
-If the chain ends with a find a place challenge, the bonus is doubled to 1200 points.
+If the chain ends with a find a place challenge on larger legs, the bonus is doubled to 1200 points.

 Here is an example of how the legs were placed further apart from each other.